venkatramanrenganathan/venkatramanrenganathan.github.io/_pages/about.md

 ## Upcoming Research
 1. Currently working on a manuscript titled, **Data Driven Anomaly Detection Using Conformal Prediction**.
 1. Currently working on a manuscript titled, **Computing Distance Between Two Markov Decision Processes Using Cantor-Kantorovich Metric**.
-1. Currently working on a manuscript titled, **Sterographic Projection of Probabilistic Uncertainties**.
+1. Currently working on a manuscript titled, **Stereographic Projection of Probabilistic Uncertainties**.
 1. Currently working on a manuscript titled, **Regret Analysis Using Nu-Gap Metric**.
 1. Currently working on a manuscript titled, **Probabilistic Robust Control Using High Confidence Model Ambiguity-Sets**.
 1. Currently working on a manuscript titled, **Anticipation Based Distributed Consensus Protocol for Networked Systems**.